 Team Positioning and Season Start

-Forest, managed by Nuno Espirito Santo, entered the match with four points from their opening two games, having beaten Brentford and drawn with Crystal Palace.
-Their remarkable transformation continued from finishing seventh last season, their best Premier League result since 1995, qualifying for European competition for the first time in nearly three decades.
+Nottingham Forest, managed by Nuno Espirito Santo, entered the contest with four points from their opening two matches, having beaten Brentford and drawn with Crystal Palace.
+Their early momentum followed on from last season’s seventh-place finish — their best Premier League result since 1995 — securing European football for the first time in nearly three decades.

 Historical Head-to-Head Dynamics